 Q. Can I waive management subjects or transfer credits from previous coursework?

-A. The MBA program generally does not accept transfer credit and no core courses are waived regardless of previous experience or education due to our cohort/study team structure.
+A. The MBA program generally does not accept transfer credit and will not waive any core courses regardless of previous experience or education due to our cohort/study team structure.

 Q. What dual degrees are offered?